-*please note - my bookings are now closed for the reminder of the year. (this means I will not be accepting anymore tattoo requests) I will likely reopen them spring of 2019.
+*please note - my bookings are now closed (this means I will not be accepting anymore tattoo requests) I will likely reopen them fall or winter of 2019.
 Thank you for all your submissions.
 I do not do walk ins or designs that are not drawn by me.
 Please read below for some general information.*

 Composing your email to a tattoo artist is an integral step in communicating with your tattoo artist.
 Whether you are simply asking a question for more information or interested in booking an appointment, it is vital to gather your thoughts in a professional and efficient manner.
 We receive many emails on a weekly basis, so the efficiency of your email is always greatly appreciated.
 Here are some tips in composing an email to an artist.
 (Ps: this is based on how I like to communicate with artist I've work with in the past and my personal experience.)

 If you are looking to book an appointment, always include the following information:

 - Contact information - your email and phone number